The Real Cost of Reassigning IT Service Desk Tickets

 More information can be found on the Impact of Reassignment Counts on Employees Productivity here.

 Quantifying the business cost of bounced tickets

 In an ideal world, there will be a minimum of ticket bounces, with the first service desk agent “on deck” able to handle the ticket.
-However, it’s not always going to be possible and an over-zealous agent keeping an end-user on the phone, probably on hold, while they try to hit a first contact resolution (FCR) target isn’t doing the end user any favors in terms of their productivity (or, in fact, their own productivity for that matter).
+However, it’s not always going to be possible and an over-zealous agent keeping an end-user on the phone, probably on hold, while they try to hit a first contact resolution (FCR) target probably isn’t doing the end user any favours in terms of their productivity (or, in fact, their own productivity for that matter).

 But what if your service desk tried to significantly reduce the number of ticket bounces?
 For example, through better initial ticket distribution, recruitment practices (and the staff recruited), knowledge management, and second-touch resolution practices.
 This would potentially save the business money (as well as providing a better employee experience).

-Think about it.
+Think about it!
 It would save time and money on at least three levels:

-- Service desk personnel time and potentially opportunity cost
+- Service desk personnel time and, potentially, opportunity cost

 - Employee lost productivity and frustration caused by the situation

 - The potential business impact of lost employee productivity, for instance lost sales and the associated revenue (i.e. the employee opportunity cost).